framilano/BloodborneNucleusCoopHandler/README.md

 - [ ] Support for other servers other than Wozzardman forks

 ## AI Disclaimer
-This project is not being hosted on Nucleus Co-op because it has been falsely accused of being developed using AI, a less than 300 rows js script that I made for fun in a weekend.
+This project is not being hosted on Nucleus Co-op because it has been falsely accused of being developed using AI, a less than 300 lines js script that I made for fun in a weekend.
 This is completely false and based on nothing, when I asked the mods of Nucleus for an explanation or the chance to "prove" that this is 100% human written code and even proposing to just call me and glady explain every choice that I made in it they promptly banned me for 7 days on their Discord Server without saying a word.
 So no, this very small project wasn't written with AI, maybe I used Google AI Overview to check some english translations for a bunch of terms and checked how to lower a string in JS because I couldn't remember the correct syntax.

 ## Support